 Fuel is something that can be safely considered the backbone of any country’s economy.
 Vehicles are used to travel to faraway places each day.
 For as long as transport exists, fuel will always be essential for daily functions.
 This is especially applicable to vehicle fleets that need constant fueling throughout days/weeks depending on how much they travel.
 That is why fleet management software is used to ensure that keeping on top of fuel is at the forefront of needs for a company.

 For the uninitiated, fuel is not only used for vehicles, but also for home needs, such as heating and electricity.
 Common types of fuel used for home needs include natural gas and propane, which can be sourced from sites like https://fsioilandpropane.com/.
 These fuels are often more cost-effective than electric energy and can provide reliable, consistent heating and power.
 Furthermore, they are also safer than other sources of energy, as the risk of fire or explosion is much lower.

-That being said, it is important to understand what exactly differentiates each type of fuel out in the market.
+That being the case, it is important to understand what exactly differentiates each type of fuel in the market.
 Not every vehicle is equipped to use certain fuel types and will more than likely damage it.
-Although this may be common knowledge to many, people still confuse which fuel type is, which is why this is the perfect guide for you.
+Although this may be common knowledge to many, people are still confused about which fuel type is, which is why this is the perfect guide for you.

 What fuel types mean